 In order to track both the use of physical thin/zero clients as well as BYOD’s, two separate pools of VM’s are required.

 - The first pool would only allow connections from physical thin/zero clients within your on-campus labs.
-This pool would be set up with the VDI parameter.
+This pool would be set up with the VDI parameter outlined in the support document linked above.
 Stations will be created for each zero/thin client and will report on their usage as if they were a normal desktop (even if they are not connecting to the same VM every time).
+This works because they will be checking in under the thin/zero client’s MAC Address rather than the virtual MAC on the VM.

 - The second pool of VM’s will be used for BYOD connections.
 These VM’s should be installed with the LabStats client normally (without the VDI parameter).
-To prevent station counts from ballooning it is highly recommended that this pool be created with a static range of possible Mac Addresses.
-For example, if your range allows for 100 different possible virtual Mac addresses then you can expect 100 stations to be created within LabStats.
+To prevent station counts from ballooning, it is highly recommended that this pool be created with a static range of possible MAC Addresses that you have enough available licenses to cover.
+For example, if your range allows for 100 different possible virtual MAC Addresses, then you can expect a maximum of 100 stations to be created within LabStats in relation to them.
 This will allow you to control the number of used licences.

 Option 2: Track all VM usage together